poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/about.markdown

 permalink: /about/
 ---

-I'm studying computer science in Wroclaw, Poland.
+My name is Adrian and I'm currently studying computer engineering (in polish: informatyka techniczna) in Wroclaw, Poland.
 My interests include:
-- Programming.
-Mostly low level.
-C, C++, Rust.
-I also know Python well.
+- Programming and computer science with a focus on low-level aspects of it.
+Mainly C and Rust.
+I also know (and like!)
+Python well.
+- Free and open-source software.
+Emacs and Linux are the only things I can see. ;)
-- Hacking.
-I play ctfs focusing on binary exploitation and reverse engineering.
+- "Hacking".
+I play CTFs focusing on binary exploitation and a little bit of reverse engineering sprinkled there and there.
 - Overall just media consumption.
-Anime, manga, music, video games, cartoons, youtube videos, etc... :)
+Anime, music, video games, cartoons, youtube videos, visual novels, etc...